Eli-Rousseau/vaj-be/README.md

 This script helps setting up the `vintage_archive_jungle` database, the `shop` schema, and create a new user on the database named `administrator` with certain privileges.

-> All npm scripts in this project requires to provide `dev` or `prod` as latest argument, to enable reading the variables from your corresponding `.env` files.
+> *All npm scripts in this project requires to provide `dev` or `prod` as latest argument, to enable reading the variables from your corresponding `.env` files.*

-### 1.3 Restoring the Database
+### 3.3 Restoring the Database

-The project includes two backups of the database: (1) *a full archive* of the database with all its data, and (2) *a schema-only archive* of the database.
+The project includes two backups of the database: (1) _a full archive_ of the database with all its data, and (2) _a schema-only archive_ of the database.
 These files can be used to load a copy of the database for this project.
 To load such a backup you can use the database restore script.
 It is another `npm` script that relies on the `pg_restore` utility and which you can execute using the command:

 ```shell
 npm run database-restore dev